-Comfort Systems USA, Inc. 2012 Equity Incentive Plan Non-Qualified Stock Option Notice
+Comfort Systems USA, Inc. 2017 Omnibus Incentive Plan

+Non-Qualified Stock Option Notice

-NAME STREET CITY Grant Date:
+NAME Grant Date: $[\Box]$

-Shares Granted:
+STREET Shares Granted: $[\Box]$

-Option Price per Shares:
+CITY Option Price per Share: \$[]]

-Last Date to Exercise:
+Last Date to Exercise: [[]]

-We are pleased to inform you that you have been granted an option to purchase the number of shares of Common Stock of Comfort Systems USA, Inc. (the "Company") set forth opposite "Shares Granted" above (such option, the "Option").
-The grant of this Option has been made under the Company's 2012 Equity Incentive Plan (as it may be amended from time to time, the "Plan"), which together with the terms contained in this Notice, sets forth the terms and conditions of your grant and is incorporated herein by reference.
+We are pleased to inform you that you have been granted an option to purchase the number of shares of Common Stock of Comfort Systems USA, Inc. (the "Company") set forth opposite "Shares Granted" above (such option, this "Option").
+The grant of this Option has been made under the Company's 2017 Omnibus Incentive Plan (as it may be amended from time to time, the "Plan"), which, together with the terms contained in this Notice, sets forth the terms and conditions of your grant and is incorporated herein by reference.
 If this is your first grant of an award under the Plan, a copy of the Plan and of the Prospectus is enclosed.
 Please review these documents carefully.

-Vesting
+Vesting: